-Barbara Savage, President
+Barbara Savage, Immediate Past President

 Barbara Savage, of Apex, NC received her BS in Medical Technology from SUNY Buffalo.
 Following graduation, she received her certification, MT(ASCP) and worked at the Cleveland Clinic in Microbiology, Analytical Research.
 I have served on the Alliance Boards of three states, New York, Iowa and North Carolina.
 I was president of the Iowa Medical Society Alliance (IMSA) in 2001.
 I then served on the AMA Alliance for seven years.
 Positions included Health Promotions Chair, Bylaws Chair, Director for 3 years, and two years on the Board Development Committee.